Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Entrance Fees For SEKI

 If you have more time, I highly recommend you add Yosemite National Park to your road trip itinerary.
-Even just one day in Yosemite is still worth the drive time (about 2.5 hours).
+Even just one day in Yosemite is worth the drive time (about 2.5 hours).

 My mom and I also made a day trip to Pinnacles National Park on our way back to San Francisco.
 It’s a newer National Park (established in 2013) and is fairly small, making it easy to see with just a few hours.